migtam628/capacitor-ios-app-tracking/README.md

 # [Capacitor-iOS-App-Tracking](https://github.com/migtam628/capacitor-ios-app-tracking)

-Capacitor-iOS-App-Tracking is a native AppTrackingTransparency implementation for IOS & Android.
+Capacitor-iOS-App-Tracking is a native AppTrackingTransparency implementation for IOS.
 Now you can use this package as a [Ionic Capacitor](https://capacitor.ionicframework.com) Plugin in your App.

 ## Release Note: